Companionship and guardianship are perhaps two of the best qualities that a dog can have.

 You should expect some shedding, but this is usually only limited to seasonal shedding and can be eliminated with regular brushing (preferably every day).

-Apart from that, it is okay to bathe your dog only when required in order to keep its coat and skin healthy.
+Apart from that, it is okay to bathe your dog only when required to keep its coat and skin healthy.

 Physical Traits of the Border Beagle